OrchardCMS/OrchardCore.Samples/README.md

 Sample web applications demonstrating how to build a Modular and Multi-Tenant ASP.NET Core application using the Orchard Core Framework.

 You can watch a video providing a step by step demonstration of building a modular, multi-tenant Orchard Core Framework application here https://t.co/952D6EoEdA.
 It was presented at .NET Conf 2019 using Orchard Core RC1.
-The names of the C# projects in the demo do not match those these sample projects, but the demonstration is very similar to these samples.
+The names of the C# projects in the demo do not match these sample projects, but the demonstration is very similar to these samples.

 ## Contents of the Solution